Improving Embedded Knowledge Graph Multi-hop Question Answering by introducing Relational Chain Reasoning: Introduction

 We summarize the contributions of this paper as follows:

 1. We propose a novel approach namely Relational Chain based Embedded KGQA which includes two main modules: the \textit{Answer Filtering Module} and the \textit{Relational Chain Reasoning Module}.
-Different from previous studies, our model simultaneously takes advantage of the knowledge graph embedding and training with weak supervision by predicting the intermediate relational chain implied in KG to perform the multi-hop KGQA task.
+Moving away from previous studies, our model simultaneously takes advantage of the knowledge graph embedding and training with weak supervision by predicting the intermediate relational chain implied in KG to perform the multi-hop KGQA task.

 2. We introduce the \textit{Answer Filtering Module}, a knowledge graph embedding based end-to-end network for preliminary answer filtering.
-This module can address the incompleteness problem brought by the missing links in the incomplete knowledge graph thanks to its capability of capturing implicit KG relationships.
+This module can address the problem of inadequacy that is a factor in the missing links in the incomplete knowledge graph thanks to its capability of capturing implicit KG relationships.
 Furthermore, we consider all entities as candidate answers in this step, so our model won't suffer from the out-of-reach issues brought by limited subgraph neighborhood constraint.

 3. Our proposed \textit{Relational Chain Reasoning Module} can help capture the multi-hop relations surrounding the topic node to support the results more accurately.
 We apply the Siamese network \cite{sia2016jonas} to calculate the vector representation-based semantic similarity score between the user's question and KG structured knowledge.
-To the best of our knowledge, our proposed sub-module is the first to consider the question relational direction and order information by utilizing the Siamese network.
+To the best of our knowledge, our proposed sub-module is the first to consider the question relational direction and order information by using the Siamese network.

-4. Our experimental results on two widely adopted KGQA benchmarks show that our method significantly outperforms the recent SOTA methods (average 1.2\% absolute improvement across $hit@1$ evaluation metric).
+4. Our experimental results on three widely adopted KGQA benchmarks demonstrate our method's competitive capability compared with most SOTA methods (average 1.2\% absolute improvement across $hit@1$ evaluation metric).
 Furthermore, using an extensive ablation study, we demonstrate the superiority and effectiveness of our proposed model for the multi-hop KGQA task.